feliperodc/feliperodc/README.md

 <h1 align="left">Hello, I'm Felipe 👋</h1>
-I am a 23 years old student of BSc in Computer Science (UNLP), currently living in Argentina.
+I am a 23 years old student of BSc in Computer Science (UNLP).
-Also, a JR Front-End Web Developer in continuous growth looking for my first professional experience in the IT world.
+Also, a JR Front-End Web Developer in continuous growth.
+Never stop learning.

 - 🌱 I’m currently learning **more JS, more HTML and more CSS.
 In the near future ReactJS.**